· Hersh Kshetry · Engineering Insights · 6 min read

 Start with SWE (Software Engineering) AI agents.
 One option is Anthropic’s Claude Max plan, which offers incredible value for the cost with Claude Code.
 These agents can help you rapidly develop the infrastructure needed for your engineering workflows.

-For every task performed more than a few times e.g., running an engineering template, generating a datasheet, performing standard calculations, develop an MCP (Model Context Protocol) wrapper to expose it as a tool to LLMs.
-While there are several ways to expose tools to LLMs, we’ve decided to build tools as MCP servers.
-This allows the tools to be compatible across clients.
-The MCP server can be built and maintained at one place and leveraged by any MCP client.
-Any LLM can leverage these tools as long as the model provider supports the protocol.
-MCP is gaining widespread adoption across leading AI companies, making it a stable foundation for tool development with minimal risk of becoming outdated.
-Anthropic introduced MCP as an open standard, and it has since received support from OpenAI, Microsoft, and Google.
-This approach has several advantages:
+For every task performed more than a few times — running an engineering template, generating a datasheet, doing standard calculations — write an MCP (Model Context Protocol) wrapper that exposes it as a tool to LLMs.
+There are several ways to expose tools to LLMs; we build ours as MCP servers because the protocol is now cross-vendor.
+One server is built and maintained in one place, and any MCP client can call it: Anthropic introduced MCP as an open standard, and it has since picked up support from OpenAI, Microsoft, and Google.
+The pattern has several advantages:

-For workflows performed repeatedly, implement an agent framework (like Agno) to automate these workflows with agents leveraging the MCP servers.
-This reduces human involvement to simply initiating the workflow and reviewing outputs.
-An alternative approach is to create parameterized Jupyter notebooks that encapsulate the full workflow (or logical chunks of it) and expose these notebooks as tools via MCP.
+For workflows performed repeatedly, implement an agent framework (like Agno) to automate them with agents calling the MCP servers.
+Human involvement shrinks to initiating the workflow and reviewing outputs.
+An alternative is to parameterize Jupyter notebooks that encapsulate the full workflow (or logical chunks of it) and expose those notebooks as tools via MCP.

 Resist the temptation to start ambitious projects.
 I made the mistake of attempting to create MCP servers flexible enough to perform 90% of common fluids, heat transfer, or water chemistry calculations a process engineer in my field would typically do.
 The open-sourced MCP servers below are a result of this effort, but the approach was flawed.